 The Rocky Mountains CESU annually recognizes "above and beyond” accomplishments by student(s) involved in Rocky Mountains Cooperative Ecosystem Studies Unit (RM-CESU) projects.
 Nominations may be submitted by any representative of the federal agency that sponsored the RM-CESU project, or by the student’s RM-CESU university.

-Nominations for Student Award are due August 16, 2017.
-The Award winner(s) will receive a citation and give a presentation on their project results at annual RM-CESU Fall Meeting in September at Western State Colorado University in Gunnison, CO.
-Nomination instructions.
+Nominations for Student Award are due August 25, 2021.
+The Award winner(s) will receive a citation and give a presentation on their project results at annual RM-CESU Fall Meeting.
+Nomination Instructions

 Upcoming RM-CESU and Partner Events

 CSU's Warner College of Natural Resources is hosting an online seminar.
 Drawing upon centuries of research in economics and ecology, and from decades of professional experience in ecological restoration and business, this talk builds a framework for a sustainable economy around three foundational components: diversity, energy, and trade.
 Fundamentally, a sustainable economy must be able to maintain its productive capacity without jeopardizing the social and environmental foundations upon which it is built.

 Bonner Ferry ID, Friday 9am- 6pm.
 This one-day field trip will give participants firsthand exposure to a wide range of insects, diseases, and parasitic plants that impair the growth of trees and forests in northern Idaho.
 Experts will be on hand to help participants identify insect and disease symptoms and discuss practical methods of dealing with them.The Forest Insects & Disease Field Day will be held on Friday, July 23, 2021, in Bonners Ferry.
 The program will depart from the Boundary County Fairgrounds.
 Depending on COVID status that day, this program may be set up for physical distancing and masks may be required per University of Idaho policy.